AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user converts an issue to a project using a template, the functionality is:

-* If the template has a group assigned, that group displays in the [!UICONTROL issue conversion] window as the group for the new project.
+* If the template has a group assigned, that group displays in the issue conversion window as the group for the new project.
-* If the template has no group assigned, the default group of the user who is converting the issue displays in the [!UICONTROL issue conversion] window as the group for the new project.
+* If the template has no group assigned, the default group of the user who is converting the issue displays in the issue conversion window as the group for the new project.
 * If the template has no group, the new project should inherit the group from the issue's project.

 **Cannot attach cross-object custom form to request queue**